Consolidate Payday Loan Debt

 What does this mean for borrowers?

-If you fall into the third category, using a high-cost payday loan to consolidate outstanding high-cost payday loans may not be the solution for you.
+Payday loans are usually taken out because the borrower has few other options due to bad credit, is currently on Centrelink payments or is receiving a low income.
+If someone falls into the third category, using a high-cost payday loan to consolidate outstanding high-cost payday loans may not be the solution.
 However, there are other options available.

 What options do you have for payday loan consolidation?

-Unsecured personal loan.
+- Unsecured personal loan.

-Credit card balance transfer.
+- Credit card balance transfer.

-- Get in touch with your lenders.
-Every payday lender has a financial hardship department that may be able to offer you assistance or help you establish a repayment plan.
-The earlier you get in touch your lender the easier it will be for you.
+- Get in touch with their lenders.
+Every payday lender has a financial hardship department that may be able to offer customers assistance or help them to establish a repayment plan.
+The earlier someone gets in touch with their current lender(s), the easier it will be for them.